mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-fiat-shamir.md

 --- abstract

-This document describes the Fiat-Shamir transformation, a generic procedure to compile an interactive protocol into a non-interactive protocol by combining the interactive protocol with a duplex sponge.
+This document describes the Fiat-Shamir transformation: a generic transformation to convert an interactive protocol into a non-interactive protocol with equivalent functionality.

-We describe a generic duplex sponge interface that support "absorb" and "squeeze" operations over a elements of a specified base type.
-The absorb operation supports incrementally updating the hash state of the sponge, and the squeeze operation enables squeezing variable-length unpredictable messages.
-The sponge interface supports a number of different hash functions.

-In addition, the specification introduces codecs, a mechanism to extend the functionality of a duplex sponge to support elements of other domains.

-Given an interactive protocol and a suitable codec, we describe how to construct a non-interactive protocol.
+This specification describes duplex sponges and codecs, which are the cryptographic components of the Fiat-Shamir transformation.
+Given the two and a interactive protocol, we specify how to compile the ingredients into a non-interactive protocol.
 --- middle

 # Introduction